 1. Verbal Abuse

+It can create a toxic atmosphere of fear, intimidation, and diminished employee self-esteem.
 The tone of communication in instances of verbal abuse is often aggressive, derogatory, or condescending.

 Examples of Verbal Abuse